SiddyHub/Dapr/README.md

    - Lastly, we need to set `app-ssl` to true, for Discount service Dapr sidecar

-2. Publish and Subscribe
+####2.
+Publish and Subscribe

    To know more about how [Publish & Subscribe](https://docs.dapr.io/developing-applications/building-blocks/pubsub/pubsub-overview/#pubsub-api-in-dapr) works.
-   For our broker service we would be using Azure Service Bus. /(If Azure Subscription is not available one can use Redis Cache container spun up by Dapr.)
+   For our broker service we would be using Azure Service Bus (If Azure Subscription is not available one can use Redis Cache container spun up by Dapr).

    - Receiving messages with topic subscriptions
      Dapr applications can subscribe to published topics via two methods that support the same features: declarative and programmatic.

      In Our code we would be using the `programmatic approach`.

-     Refer [this](https://docs.dapr.io/developing-applications/building-blocks/pubsub/subscription-methods/#pubsub-api-subscription-methods) link to know more.
+     Refer [this link](https://docs.dapr.io/developing-applications/building-blocks/pubsub/subscription-methods/#pubsub-api-subscription-methods) to know more.

    - For our PubSub component definition we would be using Azure Service Bus message broker.
      Refer [this link](https://docs.dapr.io/reference/components-reference/supported-pubsub/setup-azure-servicebus/#component-format) for complete component format metadata fields for Azure Service Bus.